andreciornavei/aws-cms-serverless/README.md

 ## How it works

-This project is intended to guide you step by step to deploy this serverless application on your AWS server, so follow all the steps below to get it done.
+This document is intended to guide you step by step to deploy this serverless application on your AWS server, so follow all the steps below to get it done.

 ---